Amar098K/Moisture-Damage-Evaluation/README.md

 ## Installation

-1. Clone this repository to your local machine using:
+1. Clone this repository to your local machine using the google colaboratory file which is provided in the file as "Moisture Damage Evaluation.ipynb"